bitcoinhodler/glacier-psbt/README.md

 # Goals and Principles

-* **Simple**: the non-technical target user of Glacier should be able to follow this process when it is completed.
-Until then, it might be highly technical.
+* **Simple**: the non-technical target user of Glacier should be able to follow this process.
+(When it is completed; until then, it might be highly technical.)

 * **Robust**: users should have few opportunities to screw up, and practically zero chance of losing funds, when following this